 Founded by an immigrant Scotsman at a minor railway stop in 1884, Matjiesfontein became a fashionable oasis for the rich and privileged, renowned for a climate beneficial for chest complaints.
 Visited by Lord Randolph Churchill and Rudyard Kipling alike, it was also home to Olive Schreiner, one of South Africa’s first feminist writers.

-Kimberly (Southbound journey):
+Kimberley (Southbound journey):

 Following departure from Pretoria, and after brunch and high tea, the Blue Train arrives at Kimberley Station.
 Guests visit the railway museum, followed by an old tram for a ride down to the Open Mine Museum and a tour of the mine.
 The tour includes a chance to win a diamond.
-Guests are taken onto an enclosed ramp on the edge of the Kimberly hole.
+Guests are taken onto an enclosed ramp on the edge of the Kimberley hole.
 Guests then return to the train for dinner, overnight and the remainder of the journey to Cape Town.

 Route & Map